Near Pinedale in Sublette County, Wyoming — The American West (Mountains)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1833.

 Location.
 42° 52.788′ N, 109° 58.936′ W. Marker is near Pinedale, Wyoming, in Sublette County.
-Marker can be reached from East Green River Road near U.S. 191, on the right when traveling south.
+It can be reached from East Green River Road near U.S. 191, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Pinedale WY 82941, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Ancient Pronghorn Kill Site (within shouting distance of this marker); Wind River Mountains (within shouting distance of this marker); Upper Green River Rendezvous (within shouting distance of this marker); Rendezvous on the Green River (within shouting distance of this marker); The Green River Drift (within shouting distance of this marker); Welcome to the Riparian Community of Duck Creek (approx. 1.9 miles away); First Holy Mass in Wyoming (approx. 3.2 miles away); Pinckey W. Sublette (approx. 3.3 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Ancient Pronghorn Kill Site (within shouting distance of this marker); Wind River Mountains (within shouting distance of this marker); Upper Green River Rendezvous (within shouting distance of this marker); Rendezvous on the Green River (within shouting distance of this marker); The Green River Drift (within shouting distance of this marker); Welcome to the Riparian Community of Duck Creek (approx. 1.9 miles away); First Holy Mass in Wyoming (approx. 3.2 miles away); Pinckey W. Sublette (approx. 3.3 miles away).
 Touch for a list and map of all markers in Pinedale.

 More about this marker.
 This marker is located at Trapper's Point overlooking